sinch/ios-conferencecalling-so/readme.md

 pod 'SinchCallingUIKit',:git=>'https://github.com/spacedsweden/SinchCallingUIKit.git'
 ```

-After saving the file, install the pod by typing:
+After saving the file, install the pod by typing this into the terminal:

 ```
 pod install